riceissa/computing-notes/vim.md

 ```

 (In particular, don't install `vim-enhanced`, which is the package that gets
-recommended when you type `vim` in the command-line without having Vim installed.)
+recommended when you type `vim` in the command-line without having Vim installed.
+It does _not_ have clipboard support.)

 Now Vim can be run using the command `vimx`.
 I found this annoying, as on
 Debian-based systems I am used to just typing `vim` to get the clipboard-enabled